muno92/resharper_inspectcode/README.md

 Default is '2021.1.5'.

-Set this option to change the version of the Resharper CLI that's installed.
+Set this option to change the version of the ReSharper CLI that's installed.

 ### minimumSeverity